sukruthasraoo/sukruthasraoo/README.md

 - 👋 Hi, I’m @sukruthasraoo
 - 👀 I’m a enthusiastic learner
-- 🌱 I’m currently btech upgrad in domain of computer science with specialization of artificial intelligence and machine learning
+- 🌱 I’m a btech upgrad in the domain of computer science with specialization of artificial intelligence and machine learning
 -